Retro alarm clock with calendar, notebook, and reminder blocks symbolizing IRS tax deadlines and expiration dates.

 Key Takeaway

-IRS debt doesn’t last forever, but the 10-year rule comes with exceptions that can give the agency more time to collect.
+Back taxes doesn’t last forever, but the 10-year rule comes with exceptions that can give the agency more time to collect.
 Understanding your Collection Statute Expiration Date is critical to making the right moves.

 At BackTaxCentral, we believe you deserve clarity and control over your financial future.
 Knowing when your tax debt expires can help you decide whether to ride out the clock or take proactive steps toward resolution.